Treasury Inspector General for Tax Administration

 TIGTA's ability to serve the public is dependent on the diligence of IRS employees in reporting wrongdoing.
 Any indication of fraud, waste, mismanagement, or abuse should be reported to TIGTA directly or through the employee's supervisor.
 IRS managers are responsible for ensuring that all allegations they receive are promptly reported to TIGTA.

 Federal law prohibits reprisal or retaliation against an employee who reports wrongdoing.

 The Office of Investigations (OI) investigates complaints and allegations against IRS employees.
 Special agents will conduct all leads to prove or disprove the elements of the violation, or to show that the issue cannot be resolved.
 The results of investigations are submitted to IRS management without recommendation as to any action to be taken.

 Misconduct by TIGTA employees should be reported to the Special Inquiries and Intelligence Division (SIID).
 The Division is responsible for three distinct missions.
 SIID is responsible for conducting sensitive investigations involving TIGTA employees, IRS Oversight Board Members, IRS Senior Executives (Grade 15 and above), IRS Chief Counsel employees, IRS Criminal Investigation employees, and IRS International employees located in Washington, D.C., and U.S. embassies abroad.
 SIID is also responsible for investigating allegations of fraud, waste and abuse involving IRS procurements and procurement-related misconduct by IRS employees and persons outside of the agency.
 Third, SIID is responsible for coordinating all criminal intelligence collection and dissemination within TIGTA nationwide.

-J. Russell George is the Treasury Inspector General for Tax Administration.
-The Deputy Inspector General for Investigations (DIGI) is James Jackson.
-The Assistant Inspector General for Investigations (AIGI) over Field Operations is Ruben Florez.
+Heather M. Hill is TIGTA's Principal Deputy Inspector General, performing the duties of the Inspector General, following the death of J. Russell George.